 The first documentary evidence of the existence of Salzburg’s oldest bakery on Kapitelplatz (square) dates back to the 12th century.
 Back then a tunnel for the ‘Almkanal’ watercourse was knocked through Mönchsberg hill to supply the city with water.
-The monastery built a flour mill at the point where the water flows out of the hill, which then also accommodated the bakery.
-Stiftsbäckerei St. Peter has remained there to this day.
+At the spot where the canal emerges from the mountain, St. Peter’s Monastery built a grain mill and established a bakery, which is still in business today.

 The bakery and its historical vaulted hall are relics of a long gone age.
 An original wood-fired oven is still used to bake the pure, natural sour-dough bread so popular with regular customers.
 The bread stays fresh a long time and tastes great with butter and jam and with cheese and ham.